Here are answers to the most common questions we receive from clients about Long-Term Care & Senior Placement Services.

 When considering options regarding senior living and all related aspects of the aging journey, consulting with an Elder Law Attorney can be extremely useful.
-Elder Law Attorneys specialize in decisions with respect to wills and trusts, healthcare, conservatorships, and financial planning.
+Elder Law Attorneys specialize in decisions concerning wills and trusts, healthcare, conservatorships, and financial planning.
 If you feel like you need legal advice and guidance, Elder Law Attorneys can provide you with answers and help steer you toward a comprehensive plan to put your mind at ease and avoid any complications in the future.

 The ALW (Assisted Living Waiver) Program is a program operating in several counties in California in which Medi-Cal pays for Assisted Living care in participating facilities for qualified seniors.
-Participants are required to be eligible for full-scope Medi-Cal benefits with no share of cost, and require a nursing home level of care.
+Participants are required to be eligible for full-scope Medi-Cal benefits with no share of cost and require a nursing home level of care.
 There is a standardized assessment tool used by Care Coordination Agencies to determine care levels and needed services for each qualified participant so they can create an individualized service plan for each person.
 Qualified residents pay for their room and board at a fixed rate depending on their SSI income, and Medi-Cal pays for their care and services.
 Care Coordination Agencies will assist eligible candidates with the process from application to acceptance.

-Real Estate Agents who focus on specific aspects of senior living, sometimes known as “SRES” (Senior Real Estate Services) are valuable assets to folks starting out on their path to retirement, as they will be able to expertly assist with the process of downsizing, in addition to understanding and empathizing with the importance of such issues as proximity to hospitals, doctor’s offices or other needs and interests vital to seniors.
+Real Estate Agents who focus on specific aspects of senior living, sometimes known as “SRES” (Senior Real Estate Services) are valuable assets to folks starting on their path to retirement, as they will be able to expertly assist with the process of downsizing, in addition to understanding and empathizing with the importance of such issues as proximity to hospitals, doctor’s offices or other needs and interests vital to seniors.
 The right real estate agent will be an important and trusted partner who will understand the most crucial concerns relevant to older adults.